gaellafond/time-tracker/README.md

 environment.
 On Windows you can still do development using an Apache webserver, just not the build packaging process.

-The build creates a standalone HTML file that can be used without a web server like Apache.
+The build creates a compiled HTML file that can be used without a web server like Apache.

 ```
 make clean
 make
 ```

-The standalone HTML file can be found in `target/time-tracker.html`
+The compiled HTML file can be found in `target/time-tracker.html`